 - Should there be refreshments served or a more elaborate party held after the service?

 Donating your body to science

-If donating your body to science is your choice, it’s important to include that preference—and your funeral, memorial service or memorialization choices—in your end-of-life plan so your family can know and respect your wishes.
+If donating your body to science is your choice, it’s important to include that preference—along with your funeral, memorial service and final resting place choices—in your end-of-life plan so your family can know and respect your wishes.

 International transfer of your remains